tanboonjoon/main/docs/DeveloperGuide.md

 Use case ends

-### Use case :  View tasks that are due in the near future
+### Use case :  Search task by time

 **MSS:**

-1. User enters the view command.
+1. User enters the search command by date (`d/ or w/`).
-2. System will display the list of tasks that are due by today.
+2. System will display the list of tasks that are due that day/week.

 Use case ends

 **Extensions:**

 1a.
-User enters a time modifier after the view command
->The system will display tasks that are due during the extended time period instead of the default behaviour.

-Use case ends.

-1b.
 User enters a time modifier that is unrecognized by the system
 >The system will display an error message along with the suggested format of the view command.

 Use case ends.

-### Use case :  Searching of tasks
+### Use case :  Searching of tasks by name

 **MSS:**